AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/catalog-templates.md

 ### Generic templates

 The generic Venia catalog template uses the Product List Core Component.
-This component displays the categoy image if available and products from the cateogry.
+This component displays the category image if available and products from the category.
 ![category template](assets/category-template.png)

 The generic Venia product template uses the Product Detail Core Component.
 This component displays product information for various product types and add-to-cart action.